CEAUT/CCompiler/README.md

     -   If with scope or without scope
     -   while with scope or without scope
     -   Repeated number has the same id
+    -   Warning for the statements that came after the return statement with the smart algorithm
+    -   Support else if structure

 These items should be mentioned :